 Does your sink have low water pressure?
 The problem could be the faucet aerator, which is the screw-on screen fitting located at the end of the spout.
 Over time, calcium deposits build up in the aerator, resulting in lower water pressure.
 Simply unscrew the aerator to clean it of all debris and then put it back in place.
 If this doesn’t improve your water pressure, there could be a larger issue that will need to be addressed by a plumber.

 If you’re not sure how to fix a plumbing issue, it’s best to call in a professional to address the problem before it becomes a major one.
 Hometown Plumbing of Bakersfield can handle many of your plumbing concerns.
-Call us today to request an estimate.
+Contact us today to request an estimate.